Recently updated on December 30th, 2022 at 11:20 pm

 How to Roleplay in DnD

 Like I mentioned above, roleplaying in D&D essentially boils down to three primary steps.
 The first is knowing your character intimately.
-The next is listening to what’s happening in your campaign (this can be difficult when a lot’s going on and you’re also thinking about what to do next).
+The next is listening to what’s happening in your campaign (and even take notes for your D&D campaign).
+Keep in mind, this can be difficult when a lot’s going on and you’re also thinking about what to do next.
 The last is to respond to whatever happens in character.
 Having said that, let’s get started with these RP tips for beginners and experts alike.

 Start with a character (somewhat) similar to you